AFRICAI-MICCAI/model_development_1_data/README.md

 There are several tools for inspecting and handling DICOM data, for example:
 - TCIA provides useful DICOM introductory material and examples of [DICOM tools](https://wiki.cancerimagingarchive.net/display/Public/DICOM+Tools), while [TCIA_Notebooks](https://github.com/kirbyju/TCIA_Notebooks) offer examples on downloading and inspecting DICOM data.
 - [pydicom](https://pydicom.github.io/pydicom/stable/index.html#) is a python package for working with DICOM files.
 In their [Tutorials](https://pydicom.github.io/pydicom/stable/tutorials/index.html) and [Examples](https://pydicom.github.io/pydicom/stable/auto_examples/index.html#) you can find code samples ranging from dataset basics to image and metadata processing.
 - MONAI tutorial on [loading medical images](https://github.com/Project-MONAI/tutorials/blob/main/modules/load_medical_images.ipynb) shows briefly how to load 3D data in DICOM format.
+We will go in more details on using MONAI in the Model Development 2 session.
 _(beginner recommended)_
 - [DICOM Data Wrangling](https://github.com/RSNA/AI-Deep-Learning-Lab-2022/blob/main/sessions/dicom-wrangling/DataWranglingRSNA2022.ipynb) hands-on from the RSNA AI Deep Learning Lab 2022 is great for DICOM inspection and curation.
 _(beginner recommended)_

 [**NIfTI**](https://nifti.nimh.nih.gov/) (Neuroimaging Informatics Technology Initiative) is a neuroimagery-specific file format designed to support analysis beyond the clinical workflow.
+Nowadays, it's one of the standard compressed file formats used in medical imaging AI beyond neuroimaging.

 Selecting between the DICOM and NIfTI format is largely dependent on the needs and niche of the end user.
 DICOM is complex, comprehensive, and highly specific to support needs across the entire spectrum of medical imaging and clinical workflows, while NIfTI is comparatively simple, minimalistic, and easy to support, and sometimes better suited for research purposes.
 Frequently, researchers will convert DICOM data output by a scanning instrument into NIfTI for analysis and dissemination [[source](https://conservancy.umn.edu/handle/11299/216582)].